msargarin/league-app/README.md

 $ python manage.py populate_database
 ```

-9. Run the development server
+9. Run the development server.

 ```bash
 $ python manage.py runserver
 ```

-### Setup the React frontnend
+### Setup the React frontend

 1. Download and install any supported nodejs version from [here](https://nodejs.org/en/).
 2. Open a terminal or command prompt then navigate to the project's `frontend` folder.